m1gwings/summaries/ml/linear-regression.md

 $$

 In particular it is easy to show that, for a fixed value of $\lambda$, it is possible to find a $t$ s.t. the optimal solution to $(1)$ is an optimal solution to $(2)$.
 The converse is more difficult, doing it formally requires KTT conditions in sub-gradient form + other properties of sub-gradients.
-Fortunately to understand why LASSO yields to sparsity it is sufficient the "first direction".
+Fortunately to have a clue of why LASSO yields to sparsity it is sufficient the "first direction".
 So, let's prove the statement.

 Let $\underline{w}_1^*$ be an optimal solution of $(1)$.
 Let $t = ||\underline{w}_1^*||_1$.
 Let $\underline{w}_2^*$ be an optimal solution of $(2)$ for the chosen $t$.